This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

 See a Stand-up Comedy Performance

-NOTE: The New York Sightseeing Pass includes admission to the LOL Times Square Comedy Club and 10% off all food and drink in the establishment.
+NOTE: The New York Sightseeing Pass includes admission to the LOL Times Square Comedy Club and 10% off all food and drinks in the establishment.

 You can also use this pass to save 20% off admission to both the Broadway Comedy Club and Greenwich Village Comedy Club.